Better Flood Nerd Logo

 A lender may require flood insurance when the building is in a FEMA Special Flood Hazard Area and the loan is federally backed or federally regulated.
 Some lenders may also require flood coverage outside the highest-risk zone.

-The Flood Nerd move is to compare both when available.
+Flood Nerd Take: We compare both when available.
 You should not have to become a flood insurance expert just to know whether the quote in front of you is the one to use.

 How does flood insurance work for condos and AOAOs in Hawaii?